whtc123/libuvc/README.md

 *Asynchronous for every IO
 *synchronization logic none-callback.
 *Multithreading Support(one thread more coroutines,or more thread more coroutines).
-*channels like go chan. buffred channel or unbuffred channel(not finish current ).
+*channels like go chan. buffred channel or unbuffred channel.

 ##api
 ```c